andregrillo/cordova-outsystems-ibeacon/README.md

 ```

-#### Verify the deep link string
+#### Verifying the deep link string, triggered by a notifications click
 Method to be called in OutSystems app on OnApplicationReady and OnApplicationResume.
-Deep link info is removed from app after being read.
+Deep link info is removed from app's local repository after being read by this method.
 ```
 cordova.plugins.locationManager.checkDeepLink("").then(function(result) {
   console.log(result);